 Is ketamine safe or effective for children with depression?

 The research on ketamine for kids with depression is even more nascent than the research on its effects on adults, but we are looking into it.
-Earlier this year, researchers at the Yale Child Study Center published one of the first case studies on the effects of ketamine for depression in adolescents.
+In 2017, researchers at the Yale Child Study Center published one of the first case studies on the effects of ketamine for depression in adolescents.
 The study followed a 16-year-old boy who had attempted suicide three times.
 After repeated ketamine infusions, his depressive symptoms reduced and he no longer had suicidal thoughts.
 The study was led by Michael Bloch, MD.
 But just like with adults, ketamine should only be used for certain pediatric patients who have severe mental health problems that have not responded to other medications.
-It's not a first line treatment option.
+It's not a first-line treatment option.
 Right now, we are conducting a randomized controlled trial of ketamine with 18 teens diagnosed with major depressive disorder who have failed at least one adequate trial of a traditional antidepressant.

 When did Yale start researching ketamine?